 - NHS England – will lead on primary care contracting (GP, dental and pharmacy), specialised services, offender healthcare secure mental healthcare and some armed forces healthcare

 - Local Authorities – will take on responsibility for Public Health which includes sexual health services, drug and alcohol treatment, school nursing programmes, giving up smoking programmes and services to prevent childhood obesity

 Requesting Information under the Freedom of Information Act 2000

 Anyone may request information in writing, stating their name, an address for correspondence (this can be an email or postal address), a description of the information required, and whether there is a preference for the format in which the information is to be supplied.

 If you wish to make a request for information under the Act, please contact the Freedom of Information Team via email at firstname.lastname@example.org or write to us at:

 Somerset BA22 8HR

 If the information is environmental, the Somerset CCG will respond according to the Environmental Information Regulations (EIR) 2004.
 You do not need to know whether the information you want is covered by the EIR 2004 or the Freedom of Information Act 2000.
 When you make a request, we will decide which law applies.

-If the information is your own personal data, then you should make a Subject Access Request under the Data Protection Act (DPA) 1998.
-For more information in relation to the DPA 1998 and making a Subject Access Request, please click the Information Governance Team by email via firstname.lastname@example.org.
+If the information is your own personal data, then you should make a Subject Access Request under Data Protection legislation.
+For more information in relation to Data Protection Legislation and making a Subject Access Request, please click the Information Governance Team by email via email@example.com.

 When making a request, you have the right to be informed in writing whether the Somerset CCG holds the requested information and, if the Somerset CCG does hold that information, to have it communicated to you within 20 working days.
 The right to request and access this information can be subject to exemptions which the Somerset CCG will apply in accordance with the Act.
 For more detail, please see the complete list of exemptions that may prevent disclosure.